pypeit/PypeIt/doc/coadd2d_howto.rst

                              3          5.23
                  -------------------------------------

-This confirms that both offsets and weights are computed using an object with the highest S/N and it shows the report on what was found.
+This confirms that both offsets and weights are computed using an object with the highest S/N and shows the report on what was found.

 LRIS: Output